Intraday price movements

 - Real-life example: McCormick & Schmicks (MSSR)

 This happened to me on November 1, 2007.
 I entered a buy order for 8,500 shares of McCormick & Schmicks (MSSR).
-I had 8,500 shares bidding at 16.68 and there was only 100 shares at the offer at 16.70.
-Based on the fact that my bid was much bigger than the ask - and that the stock didn't trade heavy at all - there shouldn't have been too many people selling into my bid.
+I had 8,500 shares bidding at 16.68 and there were only 100 shares at the offer at 16.70.
+Based on the fact that my bid was much bigger than the ask - and the stock didn't trade heavy at all - there shouldn't have been too many people selling into my bid.
 But there were.
 I was getting filled on 100 shares about every 5 seconds.

 As you can see in the record of fills below, I got filled on 4,237 shares at 16.68.
-After I got filled on all these shares I could just tell that the rest of the order would get eaten up.
-The logical conclusion I came to was that, if the stock can't hold it's ground with 8,500 shares at the bid, then the stock is not going to hold it's ground with only 100 shares at the bid (which I assume it would have after my whole order got filled).
+After I got filled on all these shares, I could just tell that the rest of the order would get eaten up.
+The logical conclusion I came to was that, if the stock can't hold its ground with 8,500 shares at the bid, then the stock is not going to hold its ground with only 100 shares at the bid (which I assume it would have after my whole order got filled).
 So I cancelled the rest of the order to re-enter the rest of it later.
 As you can see by the next fill of 2,420 shares at 16.00, the stock dropped 4% in the next two and a half hours, which is a very large intraday move.
 After getting filled on more shares the next morning, the stock dropped over the next week and a half and I exited the position at 15.30 and took a loss of $8,873.